aurora-opensource/au/docs/reference/quantity.md

     preferred error handling mechanism (exceptions, optional, return codes, and so on).
 See our [overflow guide](../discussion/concepts/overflow.md#check-at-runtime) for more details.

-We provide one checkers for overflow, truncation, and general lossiness (which combines both).
+We provide individual checkers for overflow and truncation, as well as a checker for general lossiness (which combines both).

 #### `will_conversion_overflow`